-On the last track, we discussed the difficulties surrounding the inclusion of autistic children in a typical school setting.
+In the last section, we discussed the difficulties surrounding the inclusion of autistic children in a typical school setting.

-On this track, we will discuss Replacement Behaviors.
-These socialization techniques will include practicing, self-management and not letting the little things slide.
-As you listen to this track, think about the techniques you use to treat autistic children who might benefit from learning replacement behaviors.
+In this section, we will discuss Replacement Behaviors.
+These socialization techniques will include practicing, self-management, and not letting the little things slide.
+As you read this section, think about the techniques you use to treat autistic children who might benefit from learning replacement behaviors.

 Zeke, age 45, had an autistic son Oliver, age 11.
 Whenever someone was in Oliver’s way, he would throw something or push them aside.
 Zeke stated one example, "Oliver loves to play basketball.
 However, whenever one of his friends is in his way, he will throw the basketball as hard as he can at that person to get them to move.
 Understandably, this has caused a few injuries, and certainly not made him any more friends.
 How do I teach him to get someone’s attention without throwing a ball at them?"

 How would you have responded to Zeke’s predicament?
 I stated to Zeke, "Oliver has learned that when he throws a basketball at someone, he gets what he wants.
 In order to stop this behavior, he will need to be taught a replacement behavior.
 It won’t be enough to stop reinforcing the basketball-throwing.
 Oliver also needs to be learning to communicate appropriately, or he’ll simply revert to his old disruptive behaviors when he gets frustrated.
 I use three steps for replacement behaviors."
 How do these steps compare with your own techniques?

 3 Steps to Teaching Replacement Behaviors